 Personal health behaviors — such as cigarette smoking, excessive drinking, poor eating habits, or lack of exercise — have a major impact on the health of the population and contribute to the leading causes of disease and premature death.

 Vermont tracks risk behaviors using a telephone survey of adults called the Behavioral Risk Factor Surveillance Survey (BRFSS).
 The results are used to plan, support, and evaluate health promotion and disease prevention programs.
 These are used to track Department of Health goals (e.g. Healthy Vermonters 2010), and many other BRFSS data reports.

-Over 7,000 Vermonters are randomly and anonymously selected and called annually.
+More than 6,000 Vermonters are randomly and anonymously selected and called annually.
 An adult (18 or older) in the household is asked a uniform set of questions.
 The results are weighted to represent the adult population of the state.

 For information about the Behavioral Risk Factor Surveillance System, please contact: